Tidying up your yard in fall can easily turn into a day-long job. After all that hard work, put your leaves to good use.

 1. Add leaves to a compost bin, or pile them up in a corner of your yard.

-2. Top the leaves with a nitrogen-rich item, like cottonseed meal, grass clippings, food waste, or manure.
+2. Layer the leaves with nitrogen-rich items, like cottonseed meal, fresh grass clippings, food waste, or manure.

 3. Build the pile up until it’s three feet tall and wide.
-Alternate between leaves and a nitrogen product.
-A good rule of thumb is to use four parts leaves per one-part nitrogen.
+Alternate between layers of leaves and a high-nitrogen product, keeping the overall volume of each type about equal.

-5. When you turn, check for moisture.
+5. When you turn it, check for moisture.
 If you spot dry patches, add water.
 If your compost smells rotten or looks soggy, dry it out by adding ingredients like leaves, straw or sawdust.
+The whole pile should have a similar moisture level to a damp but drained sponge.

 6. Continue turning and moisture-monitoring your compost until it’s ready.
-Finished compost is dark in color, dry and crumbly in texture, and smells earthy.
-If you continually turn the pile, you can have compost in a couple of months.
-But if you don’t turn it in winter, it can take up to a year.
+It will become hot to the touch in between turnings, but will eventually remain cool and become colonized by earthworms.
+Finished compost is dark in color, crumbly in texture, and smells earthy.
+If you start with the right balance of materials and periodically turn the pile, you can have compost in a couple of months.
+But if you don’t turn it, don’t keep it moist, or only use leaves, it can take a year or more to complete.

-Remember, leaf mold is different from compost because it doesn’t add as many nutrients to the soil or fight pests and disease as well.
-But, it’s great for mulching and controlling weeds.
+Remember, leaf mold is different from compost because it doesn’t add as many nutrients to the soil or heat up enough during composting to kill pests and pathogens.
+But, it’s great for mulching, recycling carbon and nutrients, and controlling weeds.

 Here’s how to make it:

-1. Shred leaves with a lawn mower, and place in a large garbage bag.
+1. Shred leaves with a lawn mower or chipper-shredder, and place in a large garbage bag.

 2. Water the leaves until they’re damp but not soaked.